leviance/matic-docs/docs/operate/client-setup.md

 ## System Requirements

-### Archive Node

-- 16-core CPU
-- 64 GB RAM
-- Basically io1 or above with at least 20k+ iops and raid-0 based disk structure

-### Erigon Client

 - For an Archive node of Polygon Mainnet: 5TB
-- For an Archive node of Polygon Mumbai: 1TB
+- For an Archive node of Mumbai Testnet: 1TB
 - SSD or NVMe.
 Bear in mind that SSD performance deteriorates when close to capacity
 - RAM: >= 16GB, 64-bit architecture
 - Golang version >= 1.18, GCC 10+